ETH-PEACH-Lab/oss4ed-peachlab/Courses/Storybook Controls Issue/theory/cond_rendering/task.md

 administrative privileges, or a set of advanced options might only become visible if a user explicitly enables them.

 [Conditional Rendering in React](https://react.dev/learn/conditional-rendering)

+TODO: add a theory quizz after this lesson + if possible, show different cases with Run configuration